FaradayRF/Faraday-Firmware/CONTRIBUTING.md

 * Place this value as HEX into the `version = HASH_IN_HEX` global variable of `version.h`
   * e.g. HASH = a825d82 would be saved in variable as `version = 0xa825d82`
 * Save and commit.
 Make sure to save with commit comment indicating version variable update.
+  * Please make this commit containing ONLY the version update and not combined with any prior updates.